manzanit0/logseq-to-obsidian/readme.md

 ## TODO

-Some of these points are backwards-incompatible changes, but ultimately strive to make the markdown consumable by any text editor, not just logseq.

 - make tag conversion context-aware to avoid changing hashes in code blocks or logseq queries.
 - Add deadline information to tasks according to the [tasks